 “…You shall observe the festival of unleavened bread, for on this very day I brought your companies out of the land of Egypt: you shall observe this day throughout your generations as a perpetual ordinance…” [NRSV].

-Being freed from the bondage of Egypt pictures being freed from Satan and the bondage of sin.
+Being freed from the bondage of Egypt pictures being freed from the bondage of Satan and his oppressive way of life, a way that will lead to sin.
 In view of the knowledge that we are now free from Satan’s way of life and are now looking forward to fulfilling our predestined calling as the firstfruits of the Kingdom with Christ, this Feast is indeed a time for celebration.
 It is also a time for tremendous gratitude to God for freeing us from our prior unholy situation.
 The connection between this festival and our lives is made clear in 1Cor 5:7-8, which instructs,

 “…7 Therefore purge out the old leaven, that you may be a new lump, since you truly are unleavened.
 For indeed Christ, our Passover, was sacrificed for us.
 8 Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth…” [NKJV].

-To become God’s begotten children we need to repent, be baptized and receive the gift of the Holy Spirit.
+In this age, to become God’s begotten children we need to repent, be baptized and receive the gift of the Holy Spirit.
 This is the commencement of our lives as Christians and is symbolized by the first annual Holy Day, the first day of the Feast of Unleavened Bread.
-Before this time we are still the slaves of sin – leavened.
-Upon baptism God puts aside the indictment against us and for the first time in our conscious lives we are seen as pure in the eyes of God.
+Upon baptism God puts aside the indictment against us.
 The gift of the Holy Spirit then guides us and strengthens us through the coming years of our lives of being dedicated to God.
 It is imperative that we remember the lifting of this indictment against us, so we never get to thinking that it was the Law that was nailed to the cross.
 The Law remains, the indictment is removed and we now have life – real life, through the indwelling of God’s Holy Spirit.

 Remember also that this day symbolizes the day of our baptism (with water and the Spirit), when sin is separated from us and we are made righteous in God’s sight.
 Using the symbolism of baptism it is impossible for leaven (sin) to be removed before this time!
 This means that any “deleavening” of our households does not commence until the start of the first day of the festival.
 God, being consistent in all matters, instructs us to do precisely that in Ex 12:15,